libavg/libavg/sphinxdoc/player.rst

             :param bool usePOW2Textures:

-                If :keyword:`True`, restricts textures to power-of-two dimensions.
+                If :py:const:`True`, restricts textures to power-of-two dimensions.

             :param bool useShaders:

-                If :keyword:`True`, shaders are used to render effects, do masking and do color space conversions.
-If :keyword:`False`, video color space conversion is done on the CPU and effects as well as masking are turned off.
+                If :py:const:`True`, shaders are used to render effects, do masking and do color space conversions.
+If :py:const:`False`, video color space conversion is done on the CPU and effects as well as masking are turned off.

             :param bool usePixelBuffers:

-                If :keyword:`False`, disables the use of OpenGL pixel buffer objects.
+                If :py:const:`False`, disables the use of OpenGL pixel buffer objects.

             :param int MultiSampleSamples: